19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 (b) any officer of customs within the meaning of the Customs Act (Cap.
 70); or

-(c) any public officer or officer of the Authority or of any other statutory authority appointed by the Director-Gen under section 3(2);
+(c) any public officer or officer of the Authority or of any other statutory authority appointed by the Director-General under section 3(2);

 “Authority” means the Agri-Food and Veterinary Authority established under section 3 of the Agri-Food and Veterinary Authority Act (Cap.
 5);